Meckazin/ChromeKatz/README.md

 # Cookie dumper for Chrome and Edge

-CookieKatz is a project that allows operators to dump cookies from Chrome or Edge directly from the process memory.
+CookieKatz is a project that allows operators to dump cookies from Chrome, Edge or Msedgewebview2 directly from the process memory.
 Chromium based browsers load all their cookies from the on-disk cookie database on startup.

 The benefits of this approach are:
  1. Support dumping cookies from Chrome's Incogntio and Edge's In-Private processes
  1. Access cookies of other user's browsers when running elevated
+ 1. Dump cookies from webview processes
  1. No need to touch on-disk database file
  1. DPAPI keys not needed to decrypt the cookies